Skip to content

 If validation fails, an error message is printed to the terminal, so that the end user knows what to fix.
 However, these messages are not always very clear - especially to newcomers.

 To improve this experience, pipeline developers can set a custom errorMessage for a given parameter in a the schema.
-If validation fails, this errorMessage is printed instead, and the raw JSON schema validation message goes to the Nextflow debug log output.
+If validation fails, this errorMessage is printed after the original error message to guide the pipeline users to an easier solution.

 For example, instead of printing: